 Five signs of life in Yemen

 Years of conflict in Yemen have left 18.8 million people - some 70 per cent of the population - in need of humanitarian assistance.
-After the United Nations-backed peace talks were suspended in August 2016, airstrikes and hostilities intensified and civilians are paying the price.
+Despite the trauma that many--especially children--are facing, there are signs of hope in the chaos.

 Giving children the best start in life: Why breastfeeding matters to everyone

 Breastfeeding has been recognized around the world as a way to support and boost a child's well-being, especially in the early stages of life.
 Are babies in Canada being held to the same standard?

 The children of Jordan’s Za’atari refugee camp, five years on

 An update on the lives of some of the 430,000 people, mostly Syrian refugees, who have lived in or passed through the Za'atari Refugee Camp over the last five years.

 My Life as a UNICEF Canada Co-op Student

 Just as I would describe my co-operative learning experience - I’m going to keep this blog post short and sweet.
 I’ll try my hardest not to come across as cheesy, but no guarantees because in my honest opinion, I couldn’t have asked for a better co-op placement than UNICEF Canada.